LTU-Actor/Vehicle-GEM/README.md

   the `dbw_can_bus.ino` file.
 - Compile all the actor packages in a workspace and add  `source /path/to/devel/setup.bash` to your `.bashrc`.
 - The Actor GEM runs with two computers.
-An Intel NUC which runs roshost and the critical packages & DBW layer, and a full size PC for heavier computation.
+An Intel NUC which runs roshost, the critical packages, and Drive By Wire layer, and a full size PC for heavier computation.
-- The vehicle also leverages an Mako-G allied-vision camera, piksi-multi GPS, and RPi for remote gpio control with gpiozero.
+- The vehicle also leverages an Mako-G allied-vision camera, piksi-multi GPS, and Raspberry Pi for remote gpio control using gpiozero.

 # Software